 Ideally, measure with the sling installed:

-As closely to the bolts or welds as possible, measure the visible part of the seat sling on the left side (Figure 1) to where it disappears into the sling rail on the right side (Figure 2).
+As closely to the bolts as possible, measure the visible part of the seat sling on the left side (Figure 1) to where it disappears into the sling rail on the right side (Figure 2).
 In the photos below, the sling measures 20" wide.
 If the width is not an even inch, 1/4", 1/2" or 3/4", round up.
 For example, if the width is 19 1/8" order 19 1/4".
 And having someone assist you in holding the tape measure around the curves can help in measuring accurately.
 Repeat on the chair back.
 These measurements are usually the same, but sometimes a chair’s seat is wider than its back.

 If the sling is not installed:

-As closely to the bolts or welds as possible, measure from the outside of the groove on the left sling rail to the outside of the groove on the right sling rail.
+As closely to the bolts as possible, measure from the outside of the groove on the left sling rail to the outside of the groove on the right sling rail.
 Repeat on the chair back.
 These measurements are usually the same, but sometimes a chair’s seat is wider than its back.

 NOTE: Patio Furniture Supplies makes what is called a “tight sling.”
 The width of the new sling will be the same as the distance between the grooves of the sling rails.
 Once the sling is installed in the sling rails, the second sling rail is stretched to the frame and reattached.

 Step 3: Measure Length